WORDS BY NERYS D'ESCLERCS

 Where to buy men’s hiking pieces: SOTF, Italy

-In the midst of Florence’s historical center is SOTF, aka Store Of The Future, a boutique that blends high fashion with technology.
-It has an unrivaled selection of hiking gear, which includes technical outerwear and sneakers.
+In the midst of Florence’s historical centre is SOTF, aka Store Of The Future, a boutique that blends high fashion with technology.
+It has an unrivalled selection of hiking gear, which includes technical outerwear and sneakers.
 ‘We look at sustainability and comfort, without forgetting our fashion DNA,’ says co-founder Jacopo Pozzati, whose key brand call-outs are Salomon Advanced, Arc'teryx and its sub-brand Veilance, The North Face, Nike and Hoka One One.
 This season, Pozzati’s special highlights include The North Face Steep Tech fleece jacket and Descente Allterrain 3D Foam Lamination shell jacket, both of which can also be worn as part of your everyday wardrobe.
 ‘You can dress in a suit and tie with technical outerwear, which I do sometimes,’ he says.
 This is also true for the Descente Allterrain FusionKnit Cloud trousers and Salomon S/Lab XT-4 ADV sneakers, which are designed to be paired together or with other pieces from your wardrobe.

 Where to buy men’s cycling pieces: Browns Fashion, United Kingdom